whaleloops/interpoetry/README.md

 ```
 @inproceedings{yangcai2019interpoetry,
   title={Interpoetry: Generating Classical Chinese Poems from Vernacular Chinese},
-  author={Yang, Zhichao and Cai, Pengshan and Sun, Maosong and Li, Fei and Feng, Weijiang and Chiu, Suet-Ying and Yu, Hong},
+  author={Yang, Zhichao and Cai, Pengshan and Feng, Yansong and Li, Fei and Feng, Weijiang and Chiu, Suet-Ying and Yu, Hong},
   booktitle = {Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP)},
   year={2019}
 }